What Does a Black Lump on a Dog’s Skin Mean?

 Pigmented lumps or black lumps on dog skin can cause pet parents to panic.
-The concern often stems from how human medicine has educated us about our dangers of skin cancer.
+The concern often stems from how human medicine has educated us about the dangers of skin cancer.
 This is correct since, just as with people, dogs can also get skin cancer.

 The most dangerous cause of a pigmented lump or bump on the skin is melanoma.
 First, let’s look at all the possible causes of black lumps in dogs and then we will offer additional information about melanomas.

 Causes of Pigmented or Black Lumps on Dogs

 There are many possible causes for pigmented or black lumps on dogs.
 They include:

 - Ticks – A tick can be confused with a pigmented lump or black bump.
 Ticks are irritating arthropods that prey on dogs and attach themselves to the skin as they take their blood meals.
 Veterinarians commonly remove ticks from dogs that were mistaken for small-pigmented skin lumps.
 Learn more about how to remove a tick from a dog.

 - Scabs – A scab is a rough, dry crust that forms as a protective barrier over a healing cut, laceration, puncture, or wound.
 Scabs can be large or small and are often pigmented.
 Clipping the hair and careful close examination can usually reveal that a pigmentation is a scab and not a tumor.

 - Foreign bodies – Something caught in the hair next to the skin can be mistaken for a pigmented lump.
 For example, this can be dried chewing gum, food, or a plant burr.

 - Punctures – A puncture can appear as a black bump in dogs.
 Punctures can occur from trauma or from a bite wound from another animal.

 - Abscesses – An abscess is a localized pocket of infection that contains pus.
 The skin over the abscess is generally abnormal in color, and can range from red to bruised/black.
 Punctures or bites can turn into abscesses.
 Clipping and cleaning the area will often reveal if an abscess is the underlying cause of the skin pigmentation.